Projection Methods for Operator Learning and Universal Approximation: Learning Linear Projections on Banach Spaces of functions

+This is therefore an explicit bound that can be imposed in the training algorithm, if the polynomials $p_k$ are learned as well.

-\begin{remark} {\rm Theorem~\ref{thm:linear_universal} has the fundamental assumption that the functionals $\mathcal L^i$ determined by the polynomials $\{p^i_k\}_{k=0}^\infty$ are continuous in the $p$-norm.
-We will consider the important case $p=2$ where proceeding as Kowalski in \cite{Kow1} we can have sufficient conditions for this to happen.
-In particular, ensuring such conditions in a deep learning algorithm would allow the approximation result of Theorem~\ref{thm:linear_universal} to be applicable.
-We will introduce such a deep learning methodology in a subsequent work. } \end{remark}
+\begin{remark} {\rm Theorem~\ref{thm:linear_universal} has the fundamental assumption that the functionals $\mathcal L^i$ determined by the polynomials $\{p^i_k\}_{k=0}^\infty$ are continuous in the $p$-norm on the space of polynomials.
+We will consider the important case $p=2$ where, applying results of Kowalski in \cite{Kow1}, we can have sufficient conditions for this to happen.
+In particular, ensuring such conditions in a deep learning algorithm would allow the approximation result of Theorem~\ref{thm:linear_universal} to be applicable. } \end{remark}